Cover and illustrations by Gabby Grant

 Map illustration by Guy Manning

-Elen’s Island is set in fictionalised versions of Tenby and Caldey, Skomer and Skokholm islands in Pembrokeshire.
+Elen’s Island is set in fictionalised versions of Tenby and Caldey & Skomer Island, Pembrokeshire.

 Some Elen’s Island activity suggestions from Family Evans-Crittens

-Draw or paint a picture of the fictional Aberglad and the Island – Clue: Aberglad is really Tenby in Pembrokeshire and the island is based on Caldey, Skokholm and Skomer islands.
+Draw or paint a picture of the fictional Aberglad and the Island – Clue: Aberglad is really Tenby in Pembrokeshire and the island is based on Caldey.

 Go to a beach and describe what you see, hear, taste and touch.
 Try to include similes and metaphors if you can!